toggl/pipes-api/README.md

 }
 ```

-Next register a new Github (https://github.com/settings/applications) application and add the new authorization to `config/oauth2.json`
+Next register a new [Github application](https://github.com/settings/applications) and add the new authorization details to `config/oauth2.json`

 ```json
 "github_development": {